maker-ATOM/Python-ROS/ROS2/README.md

 The core ROS 2 workspace is called the underlay.
 Subsequent local workspaces are called overlays.<br>
 In general, it is recommended to use an overlay when we plan to iterate on a small number of packages, rather than putting all of our packages into the same workspace.<br>
 Packages in our overlay will override packages in the underlay.
 It’s also possible to have several layers of underlays and overlays, with each successive overlay using the packages of its parent underlays.<br>
+Overriding means when we run a command like ros2 run or ros2 launch, it looks for the package and executable in the currently active workspace first (overlay), and if it's not found there, it looks in the underlaying workspaces.
 Usually main ROS 2 installation will be the underlay which does not has to be every time.<br>

 A particular package may exist in an overlay and underlay for example, turtlesim package if installed from apt methods exists in main ROS2 environment, and is it is cloned from github into the workspace it exists in the overlay.
 If package exists in both lays overlay takes precedence over the underlay.<br>
 Modifications in the overlay do not affect packages in underlay.

 **Sourcing**

 Without sourcing the setup files, we won’t be able to access ROS 2 commands, or find or use ROS 2 packages.

 Add this command to `.bashrc` file.